BWITS/Docker-builder/html2txt/Debian/README.md

 ## Convert html file to plain text file and run html2txt as local command

-support the html file `test.html` is at your current folder
+suppose the html file `test.html` is at your current folder

 ```
 $ docker pull bwits/html2txt